 Use the Daemon Control tab to define various daemon control options.
-The Daemon Control tab is accessed as follows:.
+The Daemon Control tab is accessed as follows:

-- From the Start menu, Programs, Oracle, and then select Studio. - Select the computer defined in "Setting Up the IBM OS/390 or z/OS Platform in Oracle Studio". - Right-click the computer and select Open Runtime Perspective. - Right-click the required daemon in the Runtime Explorer and select Edit Daemon Configuration.
+- From the Start menu, Programs, Oracle, and then select Studio. - Select the computer defined in "Setting Up the IBM OS/390 or z/OS Platform in Oracle Studio" on page 2-14. - Right-click the computer and select Open Runtime Perspective. - Right-click the daemon in the Runtime Explorer and select Edit Daemon Configuration.
 The Daemon Control tab is displayed. - After making changes to the daemon, right-click the daemon and select Reload Configuration.

-Note: You can also change daemon settings using the Configuration Explorer, by selecting a computer and drilling-down the list until the daemon is displayed.
+Note: You can also change daemon settings using the Configuration Explorer, by expanding a computer node and until the daemon is displayed.
 Right-click the daemon and select Edit Daemon.